The Three Lochs Hostel is situated in the centre of the attractive village of Garelochhead which sits on the shores of The Gare Loch.

 The village has a range of amenities such as a Post Office, Medical Centre, Church and several small shops.

-There is also a range of places to eat including Cafe craft for daytime light meals and snacks, The Anchor Inn for bar meals and for takeaways, The Golden Valley Chinese take away and the Mehran for Kebabs and Pizzas.
+There is also a range of places to eat including The Perch for daytime light meals and snacks, The Anchor Inn for bar meals and for takeaways, The Golden Valley Chinese take away and the Ali's fish, chip and curry bar for Fish suppers, Kebabs and Pizzas.

 There are lovely walks around the lochs where you can enjoy an evening stroll watching the large variety of birds which live on the shore.